Thorn Free Blackberry Has Sweet & Juicy Taste!

 Early spring months bring a gorgeous white flower that eventually matures to the blackberry we know and love.
 The fruit plant has dark green foliage that will stay green for most of the year.
 During the winter months, the low temperatures will cause the leaves to turn reddish.

-With very little care and maintenance to keep it thriving and producing berries, the Arapaho Erect Thornless Blackberry Bush grows easily in the ground or planted in containers.
+With very little care and maintenance to keep it thriving and producing berries, the Arapaho Erect Thornless Blackberry Bush grows easily in the ground or planted in containers in a patio garden.